bogdan-kulynych/covid_survey/README.md

 ## Using the Notebooks

-[Jupytext](https://github.com/mwouts/jupytext) is an amazing tool to make Jupyter notebooks friends with git.
-Just follow the documentation to either install a Jupyter extension and pair the script, or use manual conversion:
+You can use [Jupytext](https://github.com/mwouts/jupytext) to make Jupyter notebooks friends with git.
+Follow Jupytext docs to either install a Jupyter extension and pair the script, or use manual conversion:

 ```